-We at BCG are excited to send our delegation—led by our CEO, Christoph Schweizer—to join public and private leaders at the World Economic Forum’s Annual Meeting in May 2022 in Davos to address global societal and business challenges.
+BCG’s delegation—led by BCG CEO, Christoph Schweizer—joined public and private sector leaders at the World Economic Forum’s Annual Meeting, January 15–19, 2024, in Davos to address global societal and business challenges.

 BCG is proud to partner with the World Economic Forum (WEF) to shape public and private agendas and drive sustainable positive impact.
 Our shared goal is to engage stakeholders and improve business and government outcomes on a global scale.
 Current collaborations include:

-BCG is a founding member of the First Movers Coalition, a group of forward-thinking companies that aim to jumpstart the global demand for critical emerging solutions by mobilizing the necessary investments and lowering costs.
+Getting to net zero by 2050 is possible if the right technologies are brought to commercial scale within the next decade.
+BCG is a founding member of the First Movers Coalition, a group of forward-thinking companies that aim to jumpstart the global demand for critical emerging solutions by mobilizing the necessary investments and lowering costs

 BCG’s Christoph Schweizer and Rich Lesser are members of the Alliance of CEO Climate Leaders— a global network of CEOs working to catalyze action in all sectors to deliver on the goals of the Paris Agreement.
 Rich Lesser also serves as chief advisor to the Alliance.